vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 ![Multi In/Out Processor](./sr-multi-in-out-processor.svg)

-The `Stream` and the `Processor` are implemented as native Kubernetes resources, using [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), Kubernetes API extensions and providing [reconciliation controllers](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) for them. [^1]
+The `Stream` and the `Processor` are implemented as native Kubernetes API extensions, by defining [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and providing [Reconciliation Controllers](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) for them. [^1]

-After [installing](./install.md) the SR operator, one can apply the `kind:Stream` and `kind:Processor` resources to define a streaming application like this:
+After [installing](./install.md) the SR operator, one can use the `kind:Stream` and `kind:Processor` resources to define a new streaming application like this:

 ```yaml
 apiVersion: streaming.tanzu.vmware.com/v1alpha1